 The Arboretum is a great place to shop for plants, and gifts for garden and nature lovers.
 The Foundation runs three on-site retail operations that raise important funds to sustain the Arboretum.
 Each one is managed and staffed by our hardworking and dedicated volunteers.
-All purchases are made in the Arboretum Gift Shop in the Graham Visitors Center, open daily from 10 a.m. to 4 p.m.
+All purchases are made in the Arboretum Gift Shop in the Graham Visitors Center.

-You can also donate plants from your garden to our Plant Donations Nursery.
+Starting April 14, you’ll be able to donate plants from your garden to our Donations Nursery.
 The plants will be cared for and sold to benefit the Arboretum.
 Find out how to donate below.

-Mary Ellen Mulder Arboretum Gift Shop - ONLINE, WITH CURBSIDE PICKUP ONLY
+Mary Ellen Mulder Arboretum Gift Shop - ONLINE & IN-PERSON AVAILABLE

 Proceeds benefit the Washington Park Arboretum.

 Managed by the Arboretum Foundation and staffed by volunteers, the Arboretum Gift Shop is a great place to purchase gifts for everyone in your life.
 You’ll find a delightful selection of plant and outdoor books, plant-themed jewelry, natural body products, home and garden decor, and tools for green thumbs—and so much more.
 Our snack bar sells a variety of snacks, cold beverages, and Zoka’s Arboretum Blend hot coffee.

 In 2019, the shop was renamed in honor of Mary Ellen Mulder, who volunteered at the counter for 30 years and made a catalytic gift to the Arboretum.